hollowhouseinstitute/HHI_Governance_Portfolio/README.md

-# Hollow House Institute — Governance Portfolio
-Non-Authoritative Proof Surface
+Hu# Hollow House Institute — Governance Portfolio Non-Authoritative Proof Surface

 This repository is the **public portfolio and proof surface** for the Hollow House Institute (HHI), an AI compliance and governance organization operating on a **governance-before-agents** doctrine.